Organized by Karen Shelton, the Director of Prayer Ministries team

 scholarship for the Education for Ministry (EFM) program.

-Coordinated by Jo Anne Dennis, the women in this group
+Coordinated by Diana Smith, the women in this group

 create Prayer Quilts for the severely ill or injured to let them know that God